Cambridge University archaeologists find 'oldest' Roman irrigation system

 It was an "unparalleled discovery" and "effectively the first irrigation system we've seen", he said.

-Excavations have so far uncovered evidence of settlements and habitation on the site from as early as the later Neolithic period, about 2800 BC to 2200 BC, to the Bronze Age, Iron Age, Roman period as well as more modern finds including World War II practice trenches.'New territory'
+Excavations have so far uncovered evidence of settlements and habitation on the site from as early as the later Neolithic period, about 2800 BC to 2200 BC, to the Bronze Age, Iron Age, Roman period as well as more modern finds including World War II practice trenches.

 The team has been investigating how people through the ages adapted to living in an inland area away from main river valleys.